keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/orchestrate/_index.md

 * Automatically validate against your SLO (Service Level Objectives)

-KLT sits in the Kubernetes scheduler and can trace the deployment from start to end.
+KLT sits on top of the Kubernetes scheduler and can trace the deployment from start to end.
 KLT is also application aware, so we can extend the deployment with tasks and evaluations that are run either before or after your whole application starts the deployment or even at the individual workload level.
 You can also validate any metric,